-A minimum first instalment of tuition fees posted in ACORN must be paid or deferred by the August deadline as listed in the "Session Dates" section of the Academic Calendar and the Current Engineering Undergraduates website: www.undergrad.engineering.utoronto.ca.
+A minimum first installment of tuition fees posted in ACORN must be paid or deferred by the August deadline as listed in the "Session Dates" section of the Academic Calendar and the Current Engineering Undergraduates website.

 Your registration is not complete until you have paid tuition and incidental fees, or have made appropriate arrangements to defer those fees.